 The Corporation conducts its business through a number of committees.
 Each committee has terms of reference, which have been approved by the Corporation.
-For 2021-22, these committees were: the Audit Committee, the Curriculum and Performance Review Committee, the Resources Committee, the Search and Governance Committee, and the Senior Postholder Employment Committee.
-An Estates Working Group was also set up to oversee the Capital Project.
+For 2022-23, these committees were: the Audit Committee, the Curriculum and Performance Review Committee, the Resources Committee, the Search and Governance Committee, and the Senior Postholders Employment Committee.
+An Estates Working Group was also convened to oversee the Property Strategy.
 Full minutes of all meetings, except those deemed to be confidential by the Corporation, are available on the College website or from the Director of Governance at: Brooklands College, Heath Road, Weybridge, Surrey, KT13 8TT.